austenstrine/JAVA-PROJECTS/README.txt

 This is a program that uses a custom-built troubleshooting tree interface to teach tech support representatives how to troubleshoot with customers over the phone.
 It's 100% java, and was built with Eclipse.
-The primary program is currently called UBNTTroubleshooter.java - I have yet to rename it to WISP-T. It uses a serialized TreeModel as the troubleshooting tree.
+The primary program is WISP-T.java.
+It uses a serialized TreeModel as the troubleshooting tree.
 It has a built in TreeBuilder.java application that allows you to create content for the JTree.
 It will allow users to create profiles, and enable a "teaching mode" that limits the number of times a